glebpro/Grid-Buddies/readme.txt

 == Installation ==

-1. Upload the entire 'gridBuddies' folder to the `/wp-content/plugins/` directory.
+1. Upload the entire 'grid-buddy' folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Create a new 'Grid Buddy' through the new admin menu created on the sidebar
-4. Grid Buddies can be customized in the following ways:
+4. Grid Buddy can be customized in the following ways:
 	* Style
 		Set the number of columns, gutter width (space around all sides of each grid box), colors of background and text and max box height.
 	* Content